shapeblue/mbx/README.md

 ## CloudStack Development

+Note: this is not for developers of 3rd party integration/feature that don't require changes in CloudStack, such developers should use a QA environment.

-This section cover how a developer can run management server and MySQL server locally to do local CloudStack development along side an IDE.
+This section cover how a developer can run management server and MySQL server locally to do development of CloudStack using `mbx` along side an IDE and other tools.

 For developer env, it is recommended that you run your favourite IDE such as IntelliJ IDEA, text-editors, your management server, MySQL server and NFS server